nav-left cat-right

 —JC

-The Aztec Calendar And The End Of The World
+The Mayan Calendar And The End Of The World

-There’s a big deal being made out of the fact that there exists an Aztec calendar that seems to end in the year 2012.
+There’s a big deal being made out of the fact that there exists a Mayan calendar that seems to end in the year 2012.
 To some people, this signifies that the world will end at that time.

 I could write here about the fact that various groups of people at various times have mistakenly prepared for the end of the world on a particular date.
 Then the date passes and the world keeps on going.
 But that’s not the point I want to make.

-The point is, the Aztec calendar warning is too late.
+The point is, the Mayan calendar warning is too late.
 The world already came to an end.
 It happened just a moment ago.

 Perhaps you didn’t notice.
 That is probably because it is such an ordinary, everyday experience.

-As it says in Answers From Silence, “All that exists changes and in so doing there is the ‘death’ of its previous form.
+Answers From Silence says, “All that exists changes and in so doing there is the ‘death’ of its previous form.
 All existence dies every moment to become the next moment’s existence.”

 Try it.
 Grab onto what was here just a moment ago.
 Can’t do it, can you?
 It’s gone.
 It all changed.
 That world ended.
 It has been replaced by this one.
 Which also just ended and also was replaced.
 And so on.